 The ASU Title IV-E Interdisciplinary Committee is maintained as one of the performance indicators in the contract among ASU Department of Social Work, UAF Department of Social Work and the Division of Children and Family Services (DCFS).
 The committee is comprised of faculty from a variety of academic departments across the ASU campus.
 The participating departments represent applicant pools of future child welfare workers accepted for employment by DCFS in Arkansas.
 The committee chair currently is Dr. Richard Freer, Associate Professor from the Department of Social Work who also serves as the Principle Investigator for the Title IV-E grant at ASU.
-Other members include: Dr. David Saarnio, Professor in the Department of Psychology and Counseling, Dr. Joanna Grymes, Associate Professor in the Department of Teacher Education, Dr. Larry Salinger, Associate Professor in the Department of Sociology and Criminology, and Karen Fullen, LCSW, Title IV-E program director.
+Other members include: Dr. David Saarnio, Professor in the Department of Psychology and Counseling, Dr. Joanna Grymes, Associate Professor in the Department of Teacher Education, Dr. Larry Salinger, Associate Professor in the Department of Sociology and Criminology, Karen Fullen, LCSW, Title IV-E Program Director. and Natlie Gatlin, LMSW Title IV-E Field Trainer.

 Title IV-E Interdisciplinary Committee Objectives